wesandradealves/equatorial-institucional-api/web/modules/contrib/rest_views/README.md

  - Boolean and numeric fields can only be exported as strings, rather than the appropriate JSON primitives.

+  - Contributed module exports (Such as paragraphs, geo field, and search api) require their respective sub modules to be enabled as well.

 The Views and Field plugins in this module add all of these features.

 ## Usage